inivekin/abosa/abosa.typ

 an launched a sliver tae the brain, tae stay an listen where attuned, discussing what we both could gain.
-Like sunken ship can house a nest, my excavated self can host, by shrunken grip on need tae rest, a sense familiar like ghost.
+Wi shrunken grip on need tae rest, my excavated self can host, like sunken ship can house a nest, a sense familiar as ghost.
 Then wafers snapping in the hull, begets frae heat o idle thread, what hibernated in a lull,